lara-amalia/se-wdp-ue/01/README.md

 - in Firefox: navigate to "Tools" - "Web Developer" - "Toggle Tools"
 - or remember the Shortcut Option+Command+I (Mac) or Control+Shift+I (Windows, Linux)

 Once opened, select the Elements-tab (Chrome), or the Inspector-tab (Firefox).
-Then you should be able to see the code you just wrote in your text editor right next to the rendered output.
+You should be able to see the code you just wrote in your text editor right next to the rendered output.

 With the developer tools open you can modify the website directly in the browser, play around with CSS (we'll do that next time), search for bugs and much more…